ImmortalAl/mlnf/docs/FEATURES.md

 ---

+## 📝 Development Notes

+### Priority Changes (2025-06-09)
+- Switched development focus from Echoes Unbound to Boundless Chronicles
+- Boundless Chronicles will be implemented first due to its role in community engagement
+- Echoes Unbound moved to medium priority for future implementation

-*Last updated: June 8, 2025*
+*Last updated: June 9, 2025*
-*Next review: When implementing feedback system*
+*Next review: When implementing real messaging system*